JHGuitarFreak/UQM-MegaMod/README.md

 ## Building Yourself

+# Windows
 I've made the process super easy for Windows, as long as you have Visual Studio 2008 or Visual Studios 2015-2019.
 Just load up the solution file and compile away.
 For Visual Studio 2008 the solution file is under `build/msvs2008` for Visual Studios 2015-2019 the solution file is under `build/msvs2019`

+WARNING: MinGW compiling is broken currently in both the MegaMod and base UQM.

+# Other Platforms
-For other platforms you'll have to gather all of the necessary dependencies and hope for the best.
+You'll have to gather all of the necessary dependencies and hope for the best.

 ## Contributors